allochi/jsone/README.md

 # Jsone

-Jsone is a function that can be used to dive into `map[string]interface{}` that represent a json structure.
+`Jsone.Dive()` is a function that can be used to dive into `map[string]interface{}` that represent a json structure and read a node.
 It's simple to use and straight forward.
-Not yet fully tested but it will be, and it worked so far.
+Not yet fully tested, still WIP but it worked so far.

 ## Getting started